LesFerch/WinSetView/Src/md/README.md

 Simple step by step instructions follow.

-**STOP**: If you are trying to change one thing, and leave everything else as is, please click [here](./WhatToExpect.md) to learn more.
+**Caution**: If you are trying to change one thing, and leave everything else as is, please click [here](./WhatToExpect.md) to learn more.

 **Note**: Nothing in Windows is changed, and no settings are saved, until the **Submit** button is pressed.
 Feel free to experiment with the WinSetView interface and just **X** out and restart the app to get back to where you started.
 Display options such as **font**, **font size**, and **theme** are saved to the INI file and are therefore only saved when you click **Submit**.
 Only the WinSetView window size and position are saved automatically when you click **X** to exit the app.